 What’s so strange about it?
 Well, as you can see on the images below, the usual “12” and “24” hour Arabic numerals are placed not at their usual places at, um, 6 and 12 o’clock, but somewhere at 5 and 11 hours.
-Not very common design, but still quite usable.
+Not very common design, but still usable.

 Finishing with the dial design, I must admit that I am not particularly happy about the “GMT” inscription at 3 o’clock.
-First, the typeface chosen for the abbreviation clashes with the italicized “Dubey & Schaldenbrand” in the upper half of the dial.
+First, it is the typeface chosen for the abbreviation clashes with the italicized “Dubey & Schaldenbrand” in the upper half of the dial.
 Second, the choice of color doesn’t play well with the blued hands of the second time zone and “day/night” indicator.
 Third, it’s just plain bad taste.

-The company also says that the watch will be available with three colors of its dial: black, blue (which I extremely hate from the very first sight, partly thanks to the set of red GMT hands and red alligator leather strap) and silver.
+The company also says that the watch will be available with three colors of its dial: black, blue (which I extremely hate from the first sight, partly thanks to the set of red GMT hands and red alligator leather strap) and silver.

 Build Quality: 5/5

 Photos: Dubey & Schaldenbrand